-Know what makes this chocolate babka recipe memorable, nay, the best babka ever?
+Know what makes this chocolate babka recipe not only memorable but the best babka ever?
 Take a peek at the ingredient list.
-Yup.
-More than two pounds of chocolate and butter in blissful excess.
-Fat phobes and calorie counters can take comfort in the fact that the recipe makes three loaves.
-That’s waaaaay less than a stick of butter per slice, which seems reasonable enough to us.
-And rest assured, Seinfeld fans, it draws on both chocolate and cinnamon, ensuring that it’s not a lesser babka.
+Butter in blissful abundance and more than two pounds of chocolate for starters.
+Fat phobes and calorie counters, you can take comfort in the fact that this chocolate babka recipe makes three loaves.
+If you do the math, that’s waaaaay less than a stick of butter per slice, which seems reasonable enough to us.
+And rest assured, Seinfeld fans, it draws on both chocolate and cinnamon, ensuring that it’s not a lesser babka.–Renee Schettler Rossi

 Chocolate Babka Recipe